yeyue1/EPSOGAN-Pv-diagnosis/README.md

 Downstream task performance is evaluated using Accuracy, Recall, and F1-Score on various classifiers.
 See Tables \ref{tbl:isd_comprehensive} and \ref{tbl:bsd_comprehensive} in the paper for detailed results.

-## Contact

-If you have any questions regarding the methodology or code implementation (excluding data requests), you can contact us via contact@example.com.